 Our Adoption Process...

-Our adoption fee is $100.00 for dogs and puppies, and $60 for cats and kittens.
+Our adoption fee is $100.00 for dogs and $60 for cats and kittens.
 This includes the Spay/Neuter Surgery, Up-To-Date Immunizations, and Heartworm Test (for dogs over 6 months old) or Feline Leukemia/FIV Test (for cats).

 We require an adoption contract be completed and signed and an interview with an adoption counselor.